chilcote/outset/README.md

 	/Library/LaunchDaemons/com.github.outset.boot.plist
 	/Library/LaunchAgents/com.github.outset.login.plist

-The first plist runs any scripts and packages you define to be processed at first boot or every boot by placing them in the following directories.
+The first plist runs any scripts and packages you'd like to have processed at first boot or every boot by placing them in the following directories.
 Every boot scripts will run at each boot.
 First boot scripts/packages will self-destruct after completion (this is for firstboot packages and configuration scripts that you only want to run once):

 	/usr/local/outset/firstboot-packages
 	/usr/local/outset/firstboot-scripts
 	/usr/local/outset/everyboot-scripts

-The second plist runs any scripts you define to be processed at login by placing them in the following directory, and will continue to run at every login (scripts in the `login-once` directory will only be run once per user):
+The second plist runs any scripts you wish to be processed at login by placing them in either of the following directories as applicable, and will continue to run at every login (scripts in the `login-once` directory will only be run once per user):

 	/usr/local/outset/login-every
 	/usr/local/outset/login-once